brianSalk/bioinformatics_file_format_cheatsheets/fastq/README.md

 ```math
 10^{(-A/10)}$
 ```
 Where $A$ is the ASCII value of the character in the quality string.
+With Next Generation Sequncers, it is common that the quality drops the longer the read gets.